pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 representations for views of different images.
 Again, we can generate examples with any image we find, allowing us to create very large datasets and train massive networks that obtain general representations.
-As we will see, this is in fact our first example of contrastive learning.
+As we will see, this is our first example of contrastive learning.

 ### Advantages and disadvantages

-Representation learning (and transfer learning) has supposed a revolution in the field, for the reasons we discuss now:
+Representation learning, together with transfer learning and self-supervised learning, has produced a revolution in the field.
+Some of the benefits we get from these techniques are:

 1. **It can greatly improve performance for some tasks**.
 Let's consider the example of sentiment analysis in text.
 Textual data is very diverse and